RTSIR/AGSDNet/README.md

 # Train AGSDNet denoising network

-To train the AGSDNet denoising network, first download the UC Merced Land Use data and copy the images into genData folder.
+To train the AGSDNet denoising network, first download the UC Merced Land Use data from javascript:win3('UCMerced_LandUse.zip') and copy the images into genData folder.
 Then generate the training data using:

 python generateData.py